About the Division

 1. Awareness building and educating people about ill effects of drug abuse.

-2. Community based intervention for motivational counselling, identification, treatment and rehabilitation of drug addicts, and
+2. Community and Government based intervention for motivational counselling, identification, treatment and rehabilitation of drug addicts, and

 3. Training of volunteers/service providers and other stakeholders with a view to build up a committed and skilled cadre.